ryanchristopherwong8/drinkup/README.md

 - Dragging the map too fast many times on the “Create Drinkup” page sends too many Google API requests, so we throttle it with slight timeouts.
 In our current implementation, this causes a slight delay in return latitude/longitude data, so clicking a marker before that data is loaded will not pop up the detail box because that info is not defined.
 Data should resolve by waiting an extra half second, before attempting to click a marker again.

-Special Thanks
-—————————————
-- Special thanks to all members of our group: Farzin Faghihi, George Argiroudis, Ryan Wong, Nikhil Gaba, Herman Hui.
-This was a long gruelling 6 weeks, but we got something really good going.

-- Thanks to Greg Baker for an awesome 470 class.